Data Controller: Basehound Media.

 LAWFUL BASIS FOR COLLECTION OF DATA

-The customer has subscribed to the Basehound Media Newsletter to be kept informed of various news items and offers from the Company and has given consent for the data to be collected, stored and used.
+The customer subscribes to the Basehound Media email list to be kept informed of various news items, information we think may be of interest and current availability of products & services and has given consent for the data to be collected, stored and used.

 Requirements under GDPR

 The Company is committed to processing data in accordance with its responsibilities under the GDPR.

 Article 5 of the GDPR requires that personal data shall be:

 - processed lawfully, fairly and in a transparent manner in relation to individuals;

 - collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall not be considered to be incompatible with the initial purposes;